IMMUNO-ONCOLOGY XCHANGE

 Next-Generation Therapies

-Antibody discovery for therapeutic antibodies and different therapeutic modalities
+Antibody discovery for ADCs and other therapeutic modalities

 Director, Biology – Antibody Engineering, Mersana Therapeutics